leeange/A-First-Look-at-Digital-Security/en/Maya the Activist.md

 - All of their online accounts are guarded by **two-factor authentication**.
 - Maya keeps track of what computers have accessed their accounts, and from where, with the **security checkups** offered by Google and Facebook.
 - They use **privacy enhancing browser extensions** to avoid **website visitor tracking**, which may reveal some of their interests.
 - **Strong passwords** are employed on all accounts: over 20 characters, all unique, with numbers and special characters.
-To remember and manage all these passwords, Maya uses a **Password Manager**, which they access through a passphrase generated with the Diceware method.
+To remember and manage all these passwords, Maya uses a **Password Manager**, which they access through a passphrase generated with the **Diceware method**.
 - Maya ensures all of their devices have **full-disk encryption** enabled.
 - They **encrypt all sensitive files**, also in external media like flash drives and hard drives.
 - Maya **expands short URLs** they find on social media in order to know in advance where links are going to take them.